mmz-potsdam/verbrannte-buecher.de/README.md

     published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    You may run your copy of the code under the logos of GHIS/GHDI.
+    A public copy of the site must not give the impression of being operated by the MMZ.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of